Huge-Puppy/huge-puppy/src/goals/2023_temple_recommend.md

 ---
 layout: layouts/goal.njk
-title: Get a temple recommend
+title: Go to the temple
 date: 2023-04-01
-progress: 0.5
+progress: 0.8
 tags:
   - goals
   - current
 ---

-In my religion (The Church of Jesus Christ of Latter-Day Saints) we build sacred places of worship called temples, and you need be worthy to attend (by following the commandments).
-I haven't been able to attend for a few years because of my porn habit.
-This goal is about breaking the habit and taking something negative out of my life.
+In my religion (The Church of Jesus Christ of Latter-Day Saints) we build sacred places of worship called temples.
+I haven't been for a while, so I'm going to make it there before April!